abpframework/abp/docs/en/Contribution/How-to-Contribute-abp.io-as-a-frontend-developer.md

 Before running the backend, you should run the Db migrator project.
 The DbMigrator created initial tables and values.
 The path of DbMigrator is `templates\app\aspnet-core\src\MyCompanyName.MyProjectName.DbMigrator`.
 Open a terminal in the path and execute the command `dotnet run` in terminal

+One last step before the running the backend is installing client-side libraries.
+Go to `templates\app\aspnet-core`.
+Open a terminal in the path and execute the command `abp install-libs` in terminal

 Next step you should go to path of backend host project.
 The path is `templates\app\aspnet-core\src\MyCompanyName.MyProjectName.HttpApi.HostWithIds`.
 Open a terminal in the path and execute the command `dotnet run` in terminal

 Your backend should be running successfully